Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Exceptions to the rule

 To summarize our claim, we can state that a very sharp energy distribution is obtained for initial pure states $|\Psi\rangle$, whose energy coefficients $|a(E)|^2$ are bounded from above by an energy value $E_{max}$ or decay to zero as $E \to \infty$ sufficiently fast.
 An important point is that states whose energy is well below $\overline E$ are quite irrelevant.
 This has an interesting consequence when the superposition of states which is dense but in ``lumps", such as that shown in the lower panel of Fig. 1.
-In such a situation the interference between states of different lumps would be nullified, because the system would effectively remain in states near the maximum value of the energy $E_{max}$ all the time.\\
+In such a situation the interference between states of different lumps would not affect the thermodynamics of the system, because its energy would effectively remain in those states near the maximum value of the energy $E_{max}$ all the time.\\